MariaMurad737373/PyGWML/README.md

 # Authors
-Moin tariq - AI for Digital Earth Lab, Shandong University, Jinan, China - Email: sci.mointariq@gmail.com, moin.tariq@mail.sdu.edu.cn , moin.bsma1810@iiu.edu.pk
+ - Moin tariq - AI for Digital Earth Lab, Shandong University, Jinan, China - Email: sci.mointariq@gmail.com, moin.tariq@mail.sdu.edu.cn , moin.bsma1810@iiu.edu.pk
+ - Muhammad Irfan Haider Khan - Key Laboratory of Artificial Intelligence, Optics and Electronics (iOPEN), NWPU, Xi’an, Shaanxi, China - Email: vice.haider@gmail.com

 # Reference
-If you use the data or code from this repository, or the PyGRF package, we will really appreciate if you can cite our paper:
+If you use the data or code from this repository, or the PyGML package, we will really appreciate if you can cite our paper:

 - Moin Tariq, Zhihua Zhang, Geographically Weighted xtreme Gradient Boost Modeling of Housing Price Determinents in Islamabad, Pakistan